IvoVellekoop/openwfs/pydevice/README.md

 # Troubleshooting
 make sure you have the same version of micro-manager as you cloned from github.
 If the versions are different, the plugin will not be recognized.
+Right-click on the Solution and choose 'Project dependencies...'.
+Make sure MMCore depends on MMDevice-SharedRuntime and PyDevice depends on MMCore
+Right-click on the PythonBinding project and 'set as startup project' If python > autoconfig.props occurs, make sure your Python install is in PATH